mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Monday, 21 July 2025
+## On Tuesday, 22 July 2025

-- The average temperature today is 16.05˚C,
+- The average temperature today is 15.75˚C,
-- With highs of 16.05˚C and lows of 16.05˚C,
+- With highs of 15.75˚C and lows of 15.75˚C,
-- It may feel like 15.98˚C with scattered clouds
+- It may feel like 15.65˚C with overcast clouds
-- The wind speed is 2.77m/s and visibility is 10000m
+- The wind speed is 2.3m/s and visibility is 10000m
 - The pressure is 1006hPa and humidity is 87%
 - The sun will rise at 04:15 and set at 20:13